daPhyre/brackets-jscompiler/README.md

 ## Special thanks

-Special thanks to Steffen Bruchmann and Peter Flynn, who helped me a lot on my first steps with brackets extension development.
+To Steffen Bruchmann and Peter Flynn, who helped me a lot on my first steps with brackets extension development.

-Special thanks also to miladd3, elegos, mrmckeb, kevinmerckx and bbak for their support and ideas through GitHub.
+Also to miladd3, elegos, mrmckeb, kevinmerckx and bbak for their support and ideas through GitHub.

-And special thanks too to mrmckeb for the new compiler icon.
+To mrmckeb for the new compiler icon.

+And to randdusing and henrylavoo for the auto-compile on save feature.